idominikosgr/DevRulesPlus/README.md

 ## Contributing

-Contributions to AIDevRules are welcome and appreciated!
+Contributions to DevRulesPlus are welcome and appreciated!
 You can help improve this project in various ways:

 1. **Fork and clone** the repository
 2. **Create a feature branch** for your changes (`git checkout -b feature/amazing-feature`)